 The Supervisory Council consists of nine (9) members with the term of office of three (3) years.
 The members of the Supervisory Council shall be elected, appointed and recalled as follows:

 Five (5) members of the Supervisory Council shall be elected at the General Meeting, whereas the person who received more votes than others shall be considered elected.
-A member of the Supervisory Council who has been elected according to this Section of the articles of association may be recalled before expiry of his/her term of office if at least 2/3 of the votes represented by A-shares at the General Meeting have been cast in favour of such resolution.
+A member of the Supervisory Council who has been elected according to this Section of the articles of association may be recalled before expiry of his/her term of office if at least 2/3 of the votes represented by shares at the General Meeting have been cast in favour of such resolution.

-Each of the top two (2) shareholders of the Company who own most A-shares is entitled to appoint and remove two (2) members of the Supervisory Council by unilateral resolution submitted to the Management Board, whereas the resolution must either be digitally signed or the signature(s) on the resolution certified by a notary.
+Each of the top two (2) shareholders of the Company who own most shares is entitled to appoint and remove two (2) members of the Supervisory Council by unilateral resolution submitted to the Management Board, whereas the resolution must either be digitally signed or the signature(s) on the resolution certified by a notary.
 No single shareholder of the Company may appoint or remove more than two (2) members of the Supervisory Council on the basis of this Section 6.3.7.2.
 A shareholder may remove on the basis of this Section 6.3.7.2 only the same members of the Supervisory Council who have been previously appointed into office by that same shareholder on the basis of this Section 6.3.7.2.

 Upon receipt of the resolution referenced in Section 6.3.7.2, the Management Board shall promptly do everything necessary for recording of the respective changes among the members of the Supervisory Council in the Estonian commercial register as soon as possible.